 The IVAS Codec shall support certain stereo modes of operation which include an embedded bit-exact EVS mono downmix bitstream at the bit-rates from 9.6 kbit/s to 24.4 kbit/s SWB (9.6/13.2/16.4/24.4 kbit/s).

 with

-The IVAS Codec shall support certain stereo modes of operation which include an EVS mono downmix bitstream (conformant with TS 26.444(Rel-16)) at the bit-rates from 9.6 kbit/s to 24.4 kbit/s SWB (9.6/13.2/16.4/24.4 kbit/s).
+The IVAS Codec shall support certain stereo modes of operation which include an EVS-SWB bitstream representing a mono downmix.